-5 of the best free apps to help you revise
+5 of the best free revision apps to help you prepare for exams

 It’s revision season again and we know how stressful it can get, so we’ve rounded up the 5 best free apps to help you revise available on iOS and Google Play so your phone can help you ace your exams…

 1. Make a study schedule

 With My Study Plan, all you have to do is put in how many hours you want to spend on each subject, the date of your exam and how many hours you will revise for each day and – hey presto!

 My Study Plan will make you a personalised revision timetable!
 The app will even work out how many hours you’ve worked for and how many you’ve got left to go.

 So after a year’s worth of studying, you’re going to have a lot of notes to go through to prep for your exam.